Skip to main content

 Once that decision is out of the way, thoughts can turn to the first of many decorative accents: the headboard.
 Upholstered, wooden, metal…options abound.
 Are you a modernist?
 Go for clean lines in uncomplicated shapes.
 An art deco lacquered piece in high-gloss white may be just the thing.
 A tufted, upholstered number in a sleek rectangular shape can be a great neutral background accessorized to suit many different aesthetic leanings.

-One thing to keep in mind as you shop for headboards in Calgary is the bedroom’s architecture.
+One thing to keep in mind as you shop for a headboard is the bedroom’s architecture.
 If you’ve got the requisite four walls with standard 8-foot ceilings, allow your imagination to take over.
 However, a master suite with unique recesses and angled ceilings may put some limits on the design of the headboard.
 Consider a Craftsman-style home, for example, or even a Cape Cod.
 These architectural styles, particularly upstairs, are often sloped with custom niches and alcoves.
 While these features give the home character, they do pose a bit of a problem when it comes to a headboard with any kind of height.
 But don’t fret quite yet.
 If glamour and opulence aren’t achievable in an oversized headboard, you can easily compensate with great bedding.

 Regardless of a home’s architecture, in any design project, it’s always best to start by focusing on the base.
 For bedding purposes, this is typically a comforter, coverlet, quilt or duvet, depending upon your taste and need for warmth.
 These terms—particularly comforter and duvet—are often used interchangeably, but it’s important to understand the distinction, particularly if you’re shopping online and need to know what you’re shopping for.
 Duvet, the French word for comforter, generally refers to the cover that goes over a plain comforter—think of a giant pillowcase.
 They are often sold as “duvet covers.”
 So if you’re purchasing a duvet cover, you will need an insert for warmth and shape.
 These inserts or “comforters” can be made from down feathers or other synthetic materials.
 Items sold as comforters, however, are designed to stand their own, having a more polished look than the inserts for duvet covers.
 Coverlets and quilts, on the other hand, are often made of thinner materials, and while they do provide a polished look, you’ll need to use them in layers for warmth.